1,974,328 people have helped raise more than $5,474,430 for 260 projects

 Project Background

-Many communities in Ghana have either limited or no access to improved fresh water sources, basic sanitation, and hygiene facilities.
-This leads to increases in waterborne diseases.
-Women are often the most affected, as they have to walk long distances to fetch water, which is both unproductive and unsafe.
+Many communities in Ghana have no, or limited access to, improved fresh water sources, basic sanitation, and hygiene facilities.
+This has led to an increase in waterborne illnesses.
+Women are often the most affected group as they must go long distances to fetch water, which is both unproductive and unsafe.

-Having increased access to clean water is crucial to decreasing disease and to empowering women.
-By reducing the distance women must go to fetch water, they are allowed more time for their own financial or personal pursuits—improving the quality of life for entire families and communities.
+Increased access to clean water is crucial to decreasing disease and to empowering women.
+Without the need to travel so far for fresh water, women have more time for their own financial or personal pursuits, improving the quality of life for entire families and communities.

-Over 78% of the world’s poorest people live in rural areas and are dependent primarily on agriculture and related activities for their livelihood.
-The wellbeing of these smallholder farmers is closely tied to the natural environment.
-They are highly vulnerable to environmental destruction, water shortages and climate change.
+In addition, more than 78% of the world’s poorest people live in rural areas and are dependent primarily on agriculture and related activities for their livelihood.
+These smallholder farmers are highly vulnerable to environmental destruction, water shortages and climate change.
+The Hunger Project’s program helps solve water scarcity issues by empowering rural communities to promote water conservation techniques and develop new water resources.

 1. Reduce incidence of waterborne illnesses